google/osv-scalibr/docs/supported_inventory_types.md

 If you're a SCALIBR user and are interested in having it support new inventory types we're happy to accept contributions.
 See the docs on [how to add a new Extractor](/docs/new_extractor.md).

-# Plugins

-SCALIBR's functionality is extended by a variety of plugins.

 ## Enrichers